Key takeaways

 3. Customer onboarding and welcome packs: Welcome packs generate and deploy automatically once a policy binds, including everything new customers need in the correct branding and format.
 This eliminates manual compilation while creating tracking capabilities that manual processes can't provide.

-Considerations & features to look for in a document automation tool (for insurance)
+Considerations and features to look for in a document automation tool for insurance

-When selecting a document automation tool for insurance, it's important to evaluate capabilities through the lens of your company’s specific workflows, regulatory obligations, and the need for efficiency and accuracy.
-These are the key areas to focus on:
+When selecting a document automation tool for insurance, evaluate capabilities through the lens of your company's specific workflows, regulatory obligations, and the need for efficiency and accuracy.
+These are the key areas to focus on.

 1. Template flexibility with conditional logic